Who Do We Serve?

 West Valley Water District tests according to Title 22 of the California Code of Regulations, Safe Drinking Water Act.
 Click here to read Title 22.

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and in some cases, radioactive material can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include:

-- Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result/ram urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

-In order to ensure that tap water is safe to drink, the US.
-Environmental Protection Agency (USEPA) and the State Water Resources Control Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-State Board regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the State Water Resources Control Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.

 Who is most vulnerable to contaminants in drinking water?